On day 35 of my 366-day self-care challenge, I explored the art of tea drinking.

 Second only to water, coffee and tea are the most popular beverages consumed throughout the world.

 I started drinking coffee in college (not because I liked it necessarily but because it made me more alert), and I’ve since grown to enjoy it.
-But because I’ve considered myself a “coffee drinker” for most of my adult life, I had never really given tea a chance.
-The few times I had tried it, I either couldn’t bring myself to finish it or felt nauseous afterward.
+But because I’ve considered myself a coffee drinker for most of my adult life, I’d never really given tea a chance.
+The few times I’d tried it, I either couldn’t bring myself to finish it or felt nauseated afterward.

-What I’ve discovered since then is that a) the quality of the tea makes all the difference, and b) there are many variations of tea that I never knew existed.
+What I’ve discovered since then is that a) the quality of the tea makes a big difference, and b) there are many variations of tea that I never knew existed.

-Many bagged teas available in stores or restaurants are stale, and although foil packets may keep the tea fresh a little longer, I have a problem with the amount of waste they generate.
+Many bagged teas available in stores or restaurants are stale, and although foil packets may keep the tea fresh a little longer, they generate a lot of waste.
 (At least I can compost the paper wrappers.)
 I knew that whole leaf teas existed, but I had no idea what to do with them.
 How much should I use?
 How long should it steep?
 And perhaps most importantly, what kind did I even like?

 That’s where I lucked out: It turns out that tea is a lot like wine.
 With so many varieties and blends, it was a safe bet that I’d be able to find something I liked.

-I stumbled across Experience Tea in Issaquah, WA a year or so ago, and late last year I attended a class that helped me better understand tea, as well as my own personal affinities.
-Roberta, who owns the shop, is so friendly and knowledgeable that’s it’s nearly impossible not to want to at least experiment with tea.
+I stumbled across a local tea store a year or so ago, and late last year I attended a class that helped me better understand tea, as well as my own personal affinities.
 I’ve discovered that I like black and oolong the best, and the green varieties will need to grow on me.

-Aside from the systemic health benefits of tea, slowing down to enjoy a cup of tea is a self-care practice in and of itself.
+Aside from the systemic health benefits of tea, slowing down to enjoy a cup of tea supports the emotive dimension of our well-being too.